-- Wyndham Lewis remarked, "Realism is a fine, manly, practical word that appeals to everyone as safe and satisfactory." - but what does it mean exactly?
-This is the artist Gerald Brockhurst halfway through painting the British actress Merle Oberon (1911-1979) and at first glance it is difficult to tell in a photograph which is which.
+- But that raises the question-what is realist art? - Wyndham Lewis remarked, "Realism is a fine, manly, practical word that appeals to everyone as safe and satisfactory." - But what does it mean exactly?
+This is the artist GeraldBrockhurst halfway through painting the British actress MerleOberon and it is difficult to tell in a photograph which is which.
 But why did artists paint in this photographic style?
 British art of the 1920s and 30s is often described in terms of the emergence of abstract art and artists such as Ben Nicholson are seen as leading this movement.
 However, the majority of artists had no desire to go abstract but they did want to find new ways to express themselves.
 They were trained in accurate drawing and applied this to their painting resulting in what is called a 'hard edged' or 'brushless' technique.
 Meaning you cannot see the brushstrokes.
 However, their work was so varied that they were never defined as a school or style and without a common approach they were ignored by critics and historians and so, until recently, they were forgotten.